BLB Solicitors

 Crypto inheritance

-Perhaps the greatest digital inheritance risk for families and dependents is lost cryptocurrency.
-Despite their notorious volatility, there’s little question that these currencies are now a permanent feature of the financial landscape.
-But there are several well-publicised examples of super-wealthy cryptocurrency investors dying without sharing the location of the digital keys required to access their fortunes.
-And those cases represent just the tip of the iceberg.
+Perhaps the most significant digital inheritance risk for families and dependents is the loss of cryptocurrency.
+Despite their notorious volatility, there is little doubt that these currencies are now a permanent feature of the financial landscape.
+However, there are several well-publicised examples of super-wealthy cryptocurrency investors dying without sharing the location of the digital keys needed to access their fortunes.
+These cases represent just the tip of the iceberg.

 Crypto inheritance planning

-So, if you hold cryptocurrency, what steps should you take to secure the investment for your dependants?
+If you hold cryptocurrency, what steps should you take to secure your investment for your dependants?

-First, if you haven’t done so, you should make a Will.
+First, if you have not already done so, you should make a Will.

-Crucially, you should ensure that your executors know you have cryptocurrency investments.
-Make an inventory for them and keep it updated.
-If a third-party provider (eg an online wallet provider or exchange) holds the cryptocurrency, include details of the provider in the inventory.
+Crucially, you must ensure that your executors are aware of your cryptocurrency investments.
+Create an inventory for them and keep it up to date.
+If a third-party provider (e.g. an online wallet provider or exchange) holds the cryptocurrency, include the provider’s details in the inventory.

-Some cryptocurrency exchanges have specific policies and procedures for what happens when an investor dies.
-Check those carefully to find out what happens to your virtual wallet.
+Some cryptocurrency exchanges have specific policies and procedures regarding what occurs when an investor passes away.
+Review these carefully to ascertain what happens to your virtual wallet.

 Do not include the inventory in your Will, as it becomes a public document following probate.
-However, your Will (or an accompanying letter of wishes) might include instructions to your executors on how you would like your digital estate administered.
+However, your Will – or an accompanying letter of wishes – might include instructions to your executors on how you would like your digital estate to be administered.

-It’s also just as important to put in place a Lasting Power of Attorney (LPA) to address what happens should you lose mental capacity.
-The LPA should include explicit authority for your attorney to deal with your crypto assets.
+It is equally important to establish a Lasting Power of Attorney (LPA) to determine what occurs if you lose mental capacity.
+The LPA should grant your attorney explicit authority to manage your crypto assets.

-Of course, for your executors and attorney, you will need to plan for how and when you will pass on the private keys to virtual wallets and the passwords to the hard drives containing the cryptocurrency.
+Of course, you will need to plan how and when to pass on the private keys to virtual wallets and the passwords for the hard drives containing the cryptocurrency to your executor(s) and attorney(s).

 Crypto trust

-Trusts are a common estate planning tool both in Wills and in lifetime.
-But the volatility of cryptocurrency means they are a long way from becoming a mainstream trust investment.
-Trustees have legal duties and must invest prudently, and crypto assets are difficult to manage.
-That said, some professional trustees are now willing to administer trusts containing cryptocurrencies as long as each crypto asset is held and managed by a reliable third-party custodian.
+Trusts are a common estate planning tool, both in Wills and during one’s lifetime.
+However, the volatility of cryptocurrency indicates they are a long way from becoming a mainstream investment for trusts.
+Trustees have legal duties and must invest prudently; crypto assets are inherently difficult to manage.
+Nevertheless, some professional trustees are now willing to administer trusts containing cryptocurrencies, provided that each crypto asset is held and managed by a reliable third-party custodian.

 Cryptocurrency and tax